cosmir/openmic-2018/README.md

 ## Overview

-This repository contains companion source code for working with the [OpenMIC-2018 dataset](https://zenodo.org/record/1432913#.W6dPeJNKjOR), a collection of audio and crowd-sourced instrument labels produced in a collaboration between [Spotify](https://spotify.com/) and [MARL@NYU](https://steinhardt.nyu.edu/marl/).
+This repository contains companion source code for working with the [OpenMIC-2018 dataset](https://zenodo.org/record/1432913#.W6dPeJNKjOR), a collection of audio and crowd-sourced instrument labels produced in a collaboration between [Spotify](https://spotify.com/) and New York Universiy's [MARL](https://steinhardt.nyu.edu/marl/) and [Center for Data Science]([MARL](https://cds.nyu.edu)).
 The cost of annotation was sponsored by Spotify, whose contributions to open-source research can be found online at the [developer site](http://developer.spotify.com/), [engineering blog](https://labs.spotify.com/), and [public GitHub](https://spotify.github.io/).

 If you use this dataset, please cite the following work: